 Subterranean termites feed on anything that contain cellulose and wood fiber for example paper, cardboard, and plant products.
 Their main source of food contain brush and dead trees, but when theland is cleared by human intervention and houses get built, termites will start to assaultthe building structures.
 Buildings can be penetrated by termites through wood that sits on ground and through building tunnels called mud tubes in foundations.
 They are able to also enter easily through openings or cracks in bases.

 Homeowners are fearful of subterranean termites for good reason – a complete building can be collapsed by these termites fully.
 A colony of termites chew using theirstrong jaws through fragments of wood and can work diligently.

 Experts report that termites usually take to causeany sort of real damage, based on feedingdesigns.
 Other sources estimate that under moisture andhumid –filled conditions, a termite colony composed of 60,000 workers could potentially consume a one foot of 2 x 4 inch pine in 100 to 150 days.

-How can I tell if I’ve termites?
+How do I tell if I’ve termites?

-Prevention is the way to go
+Prevention is the means to go